Psiphon-Labs/psiphon-tunnel-core/README.md

 Status
 --------------------------------------------------------------------------------

-This project is currently at the proof-of-concept stage.
-Current production Psiphon client code is available at our [Psiphon 3 repository](https://bitbucket.org/psiphon/psiphon-circumvention-system).
+This project is in production and used as the tunneling engine in our Windows and Android clients, which are available at our [Psiphon 3 repository](https://bitbucket.org/psiphon/psiphon-circumvention-system).

 Setup
 --------------------------------------------------------------------------------